 The Redding Ducky Derby Race in Redding’s Caldwell Park is a unique event designed as a fund-raising opportunity for the Rotary Foundation Against Substance Abuse and local youth groups.
-Since its inception nearly 4 million dollars has been returned to local communities for youth development programs and drug- and alcohol-free activities.
+Since its inception over 4 million dollars has been returned to local communities for youth development programs and drug- and alcohol-free activities.
 These programs have benefited countless young people in the North State.

 For the 28th year, Redding East Rotary’s Ducky Derby entertained visitors at Caldwell Park.
 There were 34,422 ducks adopted that raced down the 200 yard stretch of the Sacramento River from under the Diestlehorst Bridge to the awaiting nets.
 Over $170,000 was be returned to our local youth programs.

 Although the North Valley Art League did not have the Art Fair, families enjoyed a beautiful day at the park supporting our youth.
 This year’s event brings the total returned to our community to over $4 million dollars since inception of the event.